rweigel/stats/index.md

 **Recommendations**

-1. Try to solve the problem first with as little assistance as possible, ideally only looking up the defintions of functions.
+1. Try to solve the problem first with as little assistance as possible, ideally only looking up the definitions of functions.
 You will never get good at crosswords or Sodoku if you look up each answer with little thought.
 Be Vigilant!

 2. If you use AI to review your code, keep track of the corrections it makes.
 Try to come up with an explanation on your own for why its method is better.
 Be Vigilant!